 Strategy Use + Risk Taken Per Setup: Position size & strategy utilized per trade dependent on perceived strength of setup, while keeping risk parameters in mind.
 (And yes, sometimes he breaks his own rules – that doesn’t mean you should).

-Methodology: John likes to spread his risk around when it comes to lower probability plays, gaining income while waiting for the stars to align so he can pounce on his favorite and highest probability setups.
+Methodology: John likes to spread his risk around when it comes to lower probability plays, gaining income while waiting for the stars to align so he can pounce on his favorite setups.
 You’ve probably seen him throw on a 100 lot – that’s him pouncing!